-Since the creation of Wester Ross Marine Protected Area and the ban on scallop dredgers, Sea Change has continued to speak up for the long term socio-economic benefits of full protection for Wester Ross Marine Protected Area.
+Since the creation of Wester Ross Marine Protected Area (MPA) and the ban on scallop dredgers, Sea Change has continued to speak up for the long term socio-economic benefits of full protection for Wester Ross MPA.
 This has meant providing evidence to turn down proposals which threaten the precious recovery we have worked so hard to secure.
 This has been both locally and nationally.

 Sea Change’s achievements in our MPA’s first year! – Sea Change Wester Ross

 Our Survey Work to map and monitor the MPA

 As recovery began, our main focus has been on surveying the MPA in order to map and monitor species and habitats of specific importance.
 These surveys provide us with a means to share the process of discovery on film and tell stories about custodianship of the sea, as well as to monitor change.
 The process of discovery is exciting.
 We have focused on locating Priority Marine Features such as maerl and flame shell beds as well as other important habitats that warrant protection and support our aims.
 Our most important surveys are on observing the process of recovery of maerl and setting up baseline studies on three maerl beds within the Summer Isles area.
 We have added to the knowledge of maerl in the area a great deal.
 Much of this work takes time to feed in to the public domain.